fregante/image-promise/readme.md

   [link-travis]: https://travis-ci.org/bfred-it/image-promise
   [link-npm]: https://www.npmjs.com/package/image-promise

-> Load an image and return a promise in the browser, in 0.3KB, no dependencies
+> Load one or more images, return a promise.
+Only 0.4KB, for the browser, no dependencies.

 It can be used in two ways: